Index Ventures 2, San Francisco

 For an open source, search, and analytics firm based in Mountain View, Garcia Tamjidi designed engineering, sales, support, and presentation offices as part of a major rebranding.
 Organized around a series of meeting rooms, this fully transparent work environment uses pops of vibrant color to illuminate various styles of space - from formal meeting area to informal brainstorming den.
-A wall of glazing draws natural light into the open office, creative a sense of expansive brightness, while suspended sound baffles delineate more private spaces, creating pockets of quieter areas for quiet reflection and head-down work.
+A wall of glazing draws natural light into the open office, creating a sense of expansive brightness, while suspended sound baffles delineate more private spaces, create pockets of quieter areas for quiet reflection and head-down work.

 Private Residence 1, San Francisco